jcamiel/panes/README.md

 [Pane 1]

 # cmds can be multi-line and commented.
-# For each shell command, prefer single quote instead of double quote (will be corrected soon)/
+# For each shell command, prefer single quote instead of double quote (will be corrected soon) :/
 cmds =
 	echo 'pane 1'
 	ls -ltr